herdwatch-apps/cordova-plugin-file-opener2/README.md

 - Android 5.1+ / iOS 9+ / Windows / Electron
 - Cordova CLI 7.0 or higher

-Cordova CLI 6.0 is supported by 2.0.19, but there are a number of issues, particularly with Android builds (see [232](https://github.com/pwlin/cordova-plugin-file-opener2/issues/232) [203](https://github.com/pwlin/cordova-plugin-file-opener2/issues/203) [207](https://github.com/pwlin/cordova-plugin-file-opener2/issues/207)).
-Using the [cordova-android-support-gradle-release](https://github.com/dpa99c/cordova-android-support-gradle-release) plugin may help.

-### Support for Android 11 and later
-There have been [reports](https://github.com/pwlin/cordova-plugin-file-opener2/issues/310) of issues using this plugin with Android 11 and later.

-### Edit support
-The plugin currently does *not* support the editing of files on Android.
-It may support editing on iOS, but this has not been tested.

 ## fileOpener2.open(filePath, mimeType, options)